Monomial-agnostic computation of vanishing ideals: Numerical experiments

-As Table~\ref{table:SRT-noise05} and Table~\ref{table:SRT-noise10} show the results with 5\% and 10\% noise, respectively.
+\paragraph{Results} Tables~\ref{table:SRT-noise05} and~\ref{table:SRT-noise10} show the results with 5\% and 10\% noise, respectively.
 Gradient normalization exhibited superior robustness to the other two, and its success rates are all 1.0 for any scaling and dataset.
 In contrast, the VCA did not retrieve bases of the target configuration in any case because spurious approximately vanishing polynomials were included in the computed bases.
-Coefficient normalization succeeded for some scales (but not necessarily $\alpha=1$), which implies that the preprocessing is crucial for this normalization.
+Coefficient normalization succeeded for some scales (but not necessarily for $\alpha=1$), which implies that the preprocessing is crucial for this normalization.
 Another observation with gradient normalization is that the range of the valid $\epsilon$ and the extent of vanishing changes in proportion to $\alpha$.
-One might consider the extent of vanishing (the \textit{e.v.} columns) at $\alpha =100$; however, this is only because the absolute level of the perturbations increased by the scaling.
+One might consider the extent of vanishing (the \textit{e.v.} columns) at $\alpha =100$ is large; however, this is only because the absolute level of the perturbations increased by the scaling.
 The signal-to-noise ratio of the extent of vanishing is consistent across all $\alpha$.
-In contrast, with coefficient normalization, the range of the valid $\epsilon$ and the extend of vanishing changes nonlinearly.
+In contrast, with coefficient normalization, the range of the valid $\epsilon$ and the extent of vanishing changes nonlinearly.
 In particular, for $\alpha = 10, 100$, these values are almost saturated.